 Yes, the Czech Republic stands out as the most secular country in the world.
 In a recent study focused on youth (16-29 years old), 91% of respondents said they were not affiliated to any church or religious group.
 All generations included, around 72% of Czechs are unaffiliated, according to a thorough Pew Research Center paper: 29% say they believe in God (compared to 86% in Poland and 59% in Hungary), while nearly 80% of parents raise their children in a religious-free environment.

 But depicting them as hard-core atheists would be a misguided assumption.

 Only 25% of Czechs present themselves as such.
 The relationship of the descendants of Jan Hus with religion is somewhat more complex.
 Although most of them don’t believe in God and never go to church, they’re neither indifferent to these questions – more Czechs believe in the soul or in fate than in God, for instance, and many of them adhere to alternative forms of belief – nor aggressively anti-clerical – a vast majority of the population acknowledges that religious institutions have a role to play in society, towards marginalized people for example.

-We’d also like to add that it’s erroneous to blame the country’s communist past for its lack of religious belief.
+We should also add that it’s erroneous to blame the country’s communist past for its lack of religious belief.
 Just have a look at the map below… All scholars agree that the roots for Czechs’ “atheism” were there long before Czechoslovakia fell under communist rule.
-This, however, is a discussion for another day.

 4. Being educated… up to a certain point